Radoslaw-Wolnik/Pops-Bops/README.md

 And from that you can see that other mioddleware / utils functions should propably be restructured too

+---------------------------- setting the private-key.pem and certificate.pem route as .env variables SSL_KEY_PATH=/path/to/your/private-key.pem
+SSL_CERT_PATH=/path/to/your/certificate.pem

+const options = {
+  key: fs.readFileSync(process.env.SSL_KEY_PATH),
+  cert: fs.readFileSync(process.env.SSL_CERT_PATH)
+};

+Secure file permissions:
+Ensure that the SSL/TLS key and certificate files have restrictive permissions.
+Only the user running the Node.js process should be able to read these files. chmod 400 /path/to/your/private-key.pem chmod 400 /path/to/your/certificate.pem

+Use a secrets management service:
+For more advanced setups, consider using a secrets management service like AWS Secrets Manager, HashiCorp Vault, or Docker secrets if you're using containerization.

+Regular rotation:
+Implement a process for regularly rotating your SSL/TLS certificates and keys.

+Monitoring and logging:
+Set up monitoring to alert you if there are any unauthorized attempts to access these files or if the certificates are nearing expiration.

 ## So now - TODO
 - [x] redesigned entire backend
 - [ ] create svg titles